rhiper3310/my-first-Cpp-apps/README.md

 # my-first-Cpp-apps
-my first c++ aplications what i made
+hello this is my first serious repository what i made

+i newbie at Cpp and programing at all